 Polynesia with a French touch

-When the rain stops the next day, it doesn’t take long for us to realize that we are in French territory.
+When the rain stops the next day, it doesn’t take long for us to realize that we are on French soil.
 At the gendarmerie, the tricolour flies proudly from the flagpole.
 Inside we only have to show our passports and fill out a customs form.
-“Send it to Tahiti, or you may run into problems later,” the officer urges.
+“Send it to Tahiti, or you may run into problems later”, the officer urges.
 Moments later we obediently buy a stamp at the neighbouring post office and leave our forms there.
-“Ever since leaving Europe, clearing customs was never easier”, Floris says with a smile.
+“This was the easiest way to clear-in since we left Europe”, Floris says with a smile.
 A few weeks later, other boats would envy us for it.

 Anchored in a Postcard

 When the sun comes out a few days later, we climb to the top of the bright green Mount Duff, with its 441 meters the highest mountain in Mangareva.
 As a reward for our efforts, we get a spectacular 360-degree view of the entire archipelago.
 Numerous small and large islands dot the landscape and seem to invite us for further exploration.
 The many shades of blue of the lagoon make the picture almost kitsch.
-On the way back to the boat, we notice the many coconuts, bananas, grapefruits, and papayas that grow in almost every garden.
+On the way back to the boat, we notice coconuts, bananas, grapefruits, and papayas growing in almost every garden.
 When we ask a young woman if we can buy something, she says “no”, instead gifting us a bag full of papayas.
-“Take it with you, there is too much for us,” she says, kindly but firmly refusing our money.
+“Take it, there is too much for us,” she says, kindly but firmly refusing our money.

 The Virus Flies In